Autism in China: Private institutions

 Because of the limitations of special education schools in China for autistic students, and the difficulty of them integrating into public schools, many families seek autism intervention from private organizations.
 Because these treatments are not state-run, they cost substantial amount of money.
-For instance, a 2013 study found that 90% of the families spend ¥7000–¥10,000 (US$1,092.61– $1,560.87) monthly on average to support one autistic child.
-More specifically, it costs approximately ¥8500 (US$1326.99) in Beijing and ¥ 6790 (US$1,060.03) in Qingdao monthly.
+For instance, a 2013 study found that 90% of the families spend ¥7,000–¥10,000 (US$1,092.61– $1,560.87) monthly on average to support one autistic child.
+More specifically, it costs approximately ¥8,500 (US$1,326.99) in Beijing and ¥ 6,790 (US$1,060.03) in Qingdao monthly.
 Around 30% of parents reported that they cannot sustain this amount of financial burden for a prolonged period.

 Voluntary organizations and community support

 Beijing Stars and Rain (北京星星雨）

-Beijing Stars and Rain Institution is the first non-governmental organization established for autism in China.
-It was founded in 1993 by Tian Huiping (田慧萍).
+Beijing Stars and Rain Institution is the first NGO established for autism in China.
+It was founded in 1993 by Tián Huìpíng (田慧萍).
 The institution runs training programs for both parents and children, and overall has a focus on applied behavior analysis.
 Beijing Stars and Rain Institution provides professional support for government departments and local intervention centres.
 The institution collaborates with many organizations such as One Foundation for charity works.

 In 2012, Beijing Stars and Rain published the first report on medical support for Chinese autistic children in collaboration with Beijing Normal University.
 The report highlights the lack of institutional support and the high expense for treatment.
 The report also exposes that only 16.6% of the practitioners received adequate college training in the field.

 Other voluntary organizations, funds or initiatives

-The program 星光溢彩 (Xing Guang Yi Cai) is initiated by the China Social Welfare Foundation's Fund for Autistic Children (中国社会福利基金会自闭症儿童救助基金) in collaboration with Beijing Association for Rehabilitation for Autistic Children (北京市孤独症儿童康复协会).
+The program 星光溢彩 (Xīng Guāng Yì Cǎi) is initiated by the China Social Welfare Foundation's Fund for Autistic Children (中国社会福利基金会自闭症儿童救助基金) in collaboration with Beijing Association for Rehabilitation for Autistic Children (北京市孤独症儿童康复协会).
 It aims at using art therapy for intervention, emotional care, and teaching life skills to autistic individuals.
 Currently, the art lessons incorporates fine art, singing, instruments, dance, floristry, gardening, etc.